mikerobeson/make_SILVA_db/README.md

     --o-classifier SILVA-v138-515f-806r-classifier.qza
 ```

 That's it!
 I'll periodically update this as time permits.
 If you have suggestions for improving this, then by all means, let me know.
 Even better, submit a pull request!
+If you find this useful, I'd appreciate any acknowledgments.